andremporto/Porto-Dark-Xcode-Theme/README.md

 ## Installation

-1. You can install the theme by downloading the theme file and copying it to:
+1. You can install the theme by downloading the "Porto Dark.xccolortheme" theme file and copying it to:

 ```ruby
    ~/Library/Developer/Xcode/UserData/FontAndColorThemes